-To test the prediction that the degree of flow motivation exacerbates the relationship between FHS and credit risk, it is ideal to identify a setting where flow motivations change as a result of exogenous shocks.
+We now turn our attention to the second testable implication: the positive relationship between flowmotivated funds' holdings and credit risk should be more pronounced when the funds exhibit higher degrees of flow concerns.
+To test the prediction, it is ideal to identify a setting where flow motivations change as a result of exogenous shocks.
 To this end, we use the sudden departure of Bill Gross from PIMCO in September 2014.
 Bill Gross was one of the co-founders of PIMCO and managed its famous Total Return Fund.
-Dubbed the "Bond King" by popular media, he was one of the most influential investors in the bond market, with Morningstar stating in 2010 that "[no] other fund manager made more money for people than Bill Gross."
-However, he surprisingly left PIMCO in September 2014 for Janus Capital and sued his former employer soon afterward, citing fierce in-fighting among PIMCO executives.
+Dubbed the "Bond King" by popular media, he was one of the most influential investors in the bond market, with Morningstar stating in 2010 that "[no] other fund manager made more money for people than Bill Gross."19 However, he surprisingly left PIMCO in September 2014 for Janus Capital and sued his former employer soon afterward, citing fierce in-fighting among PIMCO executives.

 The sudden departure of Gross shocked investors.
 PIMCO without Bill Gross was almost unthinkable at the time.
 Many investors had chosen PIMCO based on the long track record of Gross.
 Uncertainty about the likely performance of the new management team increased flow concerns for PIMCO funds: Even a hint of underperformance may induce investors to leave PIMCO.
-Indeed, as we show in Table A.5 in the Appendix, PIMCO funds' flow-performance sensitivity increased substantially after Gross's departure.
+Indeed, as we show in Table A.6 in the Appendix, PIMCO funds' flow-performance sensitivity increased substantially after Gross's departure.